Another IM conversation with 'the other', that brings up some points I will write more about in the future.

 The other: and it made me think about the "can't make it on the outside" aspect of prisons

-The artist: Like, you can't just potentially step beyond a certain point and expand your horizons
+just potentially step beyond a certain point and expand your

 The artist: Like, you always know what's coming, people can't get behind you